 Best Water Shoes for Hiking

-So, to wrap this all up, when you decide to go hiking, you may want to tag along with a pair of water shoes with you.
-Regular old hiking shoes will be great for the most part.
+So, to wrap this all up, when you decide to go hiking, you may want to tag along with a pair of water shoes for hiking with you.
+Regular old hiking shoes will be excellent for the most part.
 But, if they are not built with efficient drainage systems and breathability, they can be a detriment before too long.

-While not all water shoes will work best for hiking, there are some that will.
-Of course, that is what this list is focusing on so if you are ready, let’s get this show on the road.
+While not all water shoes will work best for hiking, some will.
+Of course, this list is focusing on the best water shoes for hiking so if you are ready, let's get started.

 In a Hurry?
 The test winner after 12.75 hrs of research